darling/portfolio-2023/src/routes/projects/(projects)/roadiden/+page.md

 Road Identity was created in a short period to address the immediate needs of 356 Club.
 It has since become the go-to solution for the club's future events, with plans to expand into the social media market and other automotive ventures.

 This platform was used for the Club's July 2023 event with over 200 participants, and the following is a description of the project and its future goals.
-Screenshots may be of previous versions of the project, and the project may have changed since the time of writing.
+Screenshots may be of previous versions of the project, and the project is still in development.

 ![A users profile](https://cdn.ey.lc/projects/roadiden/firefox_VEjCMa68cQ.gif)